 Twitter just rolled out their latest design, are you ready to make the switch?
 The change wasn't too drastic, but it definitely affects how your profile appears at first glance to users.
-Here are a few FM companies that got it right, and how you can be inspired by their stunning header photos.
+Here are a few facility management companies that got it right, and how you can be inspired by their stunning header photos.

 One thing that stays the same in social, is that everything changes.
 This can be a good thing!
 As social platforms reevaluate what their viewers want to see, it gives you the chance to do the same.
 Although it can be confusing at times when sizing restrictions don't stay constant, it forces you to stay current within the market and gives you the opportunity to try new things.

 The main change with Twitter's new layout is the size and prominence of the header photo.
 Now, it has a big impact on the overall appearance of your profile.
-As a facilities manager, this gives you a great platform to showcase your building, new renovations or what your FM team can do for others.
+As a facilities manager, this gives you a great platform to showcase your building, new renovations or what your facility management team can do for others.
 Take a look at these five companies who got it right, and try some of their tactics to take this new layout to it's full potential.

 At the Office